-Eligible applicants should submit an application via the online application form available on the AHW website.
+Eligible community organizations should submit an application via the online application form available on the AHW website.
 Applications must be submitted via the online form by 5:00 p.m.
-CDT on Monday, Sept.
-11, 2023.
+CDT on Monday, Aug.
+19, 2024.
 Late applications will not be accepted.

-Please use the following instructions to prepare the application as a collaborative team for final submission via the online form by the deadline.
+Please use the following instructions to prepare the application for final submission via the online form by the deadline.
 Applicants must answer all required fields and follow the restrictions set within the online form.
 No paper or emailed applications will be considered, and no attachments beyond those specifically requested in the following instructions will be accepted.